sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 The following code example shows how to obtain the digital signature value as a byte array from a document:

 {{< gist "aspose-words-gists" "246abc8bf535665565cc872be9b805ac" "signature-value.js" >}}

+## Remove Digital Signatures

+Aspose.Words allows you to remove all digital signatures from a signed document using the [removeAllSignatures](https://reference.aspose.com/words/nodejs-net/aspose.words.digitalsignatures/digitalsignatureutil/removeallsignatures/#buffer_unknown/) method.

+The following code example shows how to load and remove digital signatures from a document:

+{{< gist "aspose-words-gists" "246abc8bf535665565cc872be9b805ac" "remove-signatures.js" >}}

+{{% alert color="primary" %}}

+Note that you can not remove only one digital signature within your document.

+{{% /alert %}}